Fantasy Football RB Report: With Nick Chubb down, is Jerome Ford a league-winner?

 Cleveland Browns

-Since 2018, Nick Chubb has been a pillar of consistency, rushing for more than 1,000 yards in four straight seasons after barely missing that figure in his rookie season.
-His severe knee injury opens up the backfield for Jerome Ford, Pierre Strong Jr. and the return of Kareem Hunt fresh off free agency.
+Since 2018, Nick Chubb has been a pillar of consistency, rushing for over 1,000 yards in four straight seasons after barely missing that figure his rookie season.
+His severe knee injury opens up the backfield for Jerome Ford, Pierre Strong Jr., and the return of Kareem Hunt fresh off free agency.

-On Monday, Ford rushed for 106 yards on 16 carries, with 69 yards coming on a run that set up a 1-yard plunge by Strong.
-Ford out-snapped Strong 43-13 and had more carries by 16-2 (thanks to Fantasy Points Data’s Bellcow Report).
-This being Wednesday, Ford is the player many fantasy managers spent large sums of their FAAB to acquire.

-Hunt entering into the mix and his familiarity with the offense will likely render Strong to a distant third on the depth chart.
+Monday night, Ford rushed for 106 yards on 16 carries, with 69 yards coming on a run that set up a one-yard plunge by Strong.
+Ford out-snapped Strong 43-13, and had more carries, 16-2 (thanks to Fantasy Points Data’s Bellcow Report).
+This being Wednesday, Ford is the player whom many fantasy managers spent large sums of their FAB to acquire.
+Hunt entering into the mix, and his familiarity with the offense, will likely render Strong to a distant third on the depth chart.

 Hunt battled injuries in 2022 and did not have the same burst.
-Was that injury-related or a factor of being an older back at age 28?
+Was that injury related, or a factor of being an older back at age 28?
 This is going to become apparent in the coming weeks as we see him running on fresher legs that did not go through training camp.
-Hunt’s work in the passing game could get him on the field, though, as he drew 44 targets last year and caught 35 for 210 yards.
+Hunt’s work in the passing game could get him on the field, as he drew 44 targets last year and caught 35 for 210 yards.

-For this week, Ford should be the starting runner (head coach Kevin Stefanski said as much), but expect Hunt to get into the game about as much as Strong did Monday.
-Going up against a stalwart Baltimore defense that has slowed down Dameon Pierce (38 yards) and Joe Mixon (59 yards) is a tough task this week.
-Ford is a tepid start, while Hunt is a speculative pickup for future games.
+For this week, Ford should be the leader in touches (Kevin Stefanski already labeled him the starter), though expect Hunt to get into the game about as much as Strong did on Monday.
+Going up against a Tennessee defense that is tied for third with 130 rushing yards allowed in 2023, it’s a tough task this week for the Browns backfield.
+No running back has produced more than 45 yards against the Titans.

+Ford is a tepid start, and Hunt is a speculative pickup for future games.

 Philadelphia Eagles